 Max LOSAP Service Credit May Now Be 50 Years!

-A little over three weeks ago, Governor Cuomo signed Bill S1091A which extended the maximum number of years of credit a volunteer firefighter or a volunteer ambulance worker could earn under the Service Award Program point system from forty years to fifty years.
+A little over three weeks ago, Governor Cuomo signed Bill S1091A which extended the maximum number of years of credit a volunteer firefighter could earn under the Service Award Program point system from forty years to fifty years.